← back to projects

 active

-I built domain-check because I was tired of manually searching for domain names one at a time.
-I wanted something fast, something that worked from the terminal, and something that could check multiple domains in bulk.
+I built domain-check because I was tired of typing names into a registrar one at a time.
+I wanted something that lived in the terminal, ran a hundred lookups in parallel, and gave me an answer in under a second.

 What it does